SvenMb/vtemu/README.md

 VT100 terminal class for Ardiuno_GFX

 **work in progress!!***
-* curerently no escape codes implemented
+* currently no escape codes implemented
 * using bitmapped canvas for scrolling etc., don"t know if I change to text map
 * cursor removed, need to reimplement